 The decision will ultimately come down to personal preference, but if you’re looking for some guidance on which one is better suited for your needs, consider these points.

 I hope to have given you enough information to decide between these two Chemex filters.
-Have a look below to learn more about coffee brewing at home.

 Do you have a favorite Chemex filter?
 Let me know by leaving a comment down below.
 If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!